hernandezj1/PQC-exercises/setup/instructions.md

-# Setup Instructions for Post-Quantum OpenSSL Seminar
+# Setup Instructions for Post-Quantum OpenSSL Exercises

 This setup script installs the necessary dependencies and builds the [Open Quantum Safe (OQS)](https://openquantumsafe.org/) libraries, which extend OpenSSL with post-quantum cryptographic algorithms.